Susquehanna University: Campus

 The Susquehanna University campus spans 297 acre in Selinsgrove, Pennsylvania.
 There are more than 50 buildings on campus, primarily in the style of Georgian architecture.
 The campus has four buildings that are Leadership in Energy and Environmental Design-certified (LEED) by the U.S. Green Building Council: two residence halls, the Natural Sciences Center, and the Admission House.

-Kurtz Lane, named after the founding president, is a pedestrian way that runs through the center of campus.
-A portion of the lower lane is lined with gingko trees.

 Students are guaranteed housing all four years, and nearly all students live on campus.
-Students can choose from traditional corridor-style halls, suites, townhouses, apartments, and family-style houses, each requiring no more than a 10-minute walk to class.

 Selinsgrove and Seibert halls

 Selinsgrove Hall is a 3 1/2-story brick structure constructed in 1858 in the Italianate style.
 The roof features a wooden cupola and the structure was previously featured on the institution's logo.
 Seibert Hall is a 2 1/2-story brick structure constructed in 1902 in a restrained Colonial Revival style.
 Both Selinsgrove Hall and Seibert Hall, were listed on the National Register of Historic Places in 1979.

 Admission House

 In 2017, the institution dedicated a $7 million space to welcome prospective students and families.
 According to the Susquehanna's website, Admission House was funded through contributions from the board of trustees.
 Unlike most other buildings on campus, the Admission House has a white facade instead of a naturally red-brick exterior.
-The 15500 sqft building was designed by architect Peter Bohlin of Bohlin Cywinski Jackson as a modern take on a barn to pay tribute to central Pennsylvania’s agricultural tradition, even though the institution does not offer an agriculture academic program.
+The 15500 sqft building was designed by architect Peter Bohlin of Bohlin Cywinski Jackson as a modern take on a barn.

-The building received LEED certification with design elements that include: stormwater management and control, reduced water usage, water-efficient landscaping, optimized light control and energy performance, and indoor chemical and pollutant-source control.
-It also received the Award for Excellence from the American Institute of Architect’s Northeastern Pennsylvania chapter.